EVALALIGN: Supervised Fine-Tuning Multimodal LLMs with Human-Aligned Data for Evaluating Text-to-Image Models: Introduction

 \section{Introduction}

-Text-to-image models, such as DALL·E series~\cite{dalle1, dalle2, dalle3}, Imagen~\cite{imagen}, and Stable Diffusion~\cite{sdxl}, have significantly impacted various domains such as entertainment, design, and education, by enabling high-quality image generation.
-These technologies not only advance the field of text-to-image generation but also enhance related applications such as video generation~\cite{blattmann2023stable_video_diffusion, zhang2023i2vgen}, image editing~\cite{sde,composer,controlnet}, and personalized image generation~\cite{gal2022textualinversion,ruiz2023dreambooth}.
-Despite this prevalence, in the practical use of generative models, we still lack evaluation methods to accurately evaluate existing text-to-image models.
+Text-to-image models, such as DALL·E series~\citep{dalle2, dalle3}, Imagen~\citep{imagen}, and Stable Diffusion~\citep{sdxl}, have significantly impacted various domains such as entertainment, design, and education, by enabling high-quality image generation.
+These technologies not only advance the field of text-to-image generation but also bloom applications such as video generation~\citep{blattmann2023stable_video_diffusion, zhang2023i2vgen, tan2024vidgen}, image editing~\citep{sde,composer,controlnet} and human image generation~\citep{wang2024towards}.
+Despite achieving incredible progress, the evaluation methods in this area are far from flawless and suffer heavily from data bias, as they are mainly trained on real images but are employed to evaluate synthesized images.

-Existing benchmarks for text-to-image generation models are neither comprehensive nor accurate enough to meet current evaluation needs.
-The reasons for this include: (1) {Limited model parameters}: Current evaluation models have too few parameters, which restricts their ability to accurately represent images, leading to significant discrepancies compared to human evaluations.
-(2) {Training data limitations}: Some evaluation methods, such as Inception Score (IS)~\cite{salimans2016is}, Frechet Inception Distance (FID)~\cite{heusel2017fid}, and CLIP Score~\cite{hessel2021clipscore}, use models that have not been trained with synthesized images, which may introduce training bias and flaws the evaluation.
-(3) {High annotation costs}: Some methods, such as ImageReward~\cite{xu2024imagereward}, HPS~\cite{wu2023hps} and HPS v2~\cite{wu2023hpsv2}, rely heavily on extensive human annotations, which significantly increases the cost of labeling.
-(4) {Lack of detailed evaluation metric}: The evaluation metrics do not provide fine-grained interpretability, preventing them from guiding model optimization effectively.
-(5) {Computational inefficiency}: The evaluation models require substantial computational resources, making them inefficient.

-To address these issues, we propose \ourmethod, which offers low-cost, accurate, and efficient model evaluations while providing fine-grained, interpretable metrics.
-Specifically, we Supervised Fine-Tune (SFT) a Multimodal Large Language Model (MLLM) to align it with human annotations.
-Our focus is on two key evaluation aspects: image faithfulness and text-image alignment.

-Due to its pre-training on large-scale datasets and a large number of model parameters, the MLLM demonstrates excellent understanding and generalization capabilities for images and instructions.
-This makes it possible to design evaluation instruction based on MLLM to evaluate text-to-image models.
-However, since the pre-trained datasets do not include model-generated images (such as distorted body structures and human hands) or evaluation-related text instructions, using MLLM directly for model evaluation does not yield optimal results.
-Therefore, we employ SFT on a small amount of manually annotated data to align MLLM with human annotations for text-to-image generation.
-In summary, our main contributions can be summarized as follows: \begin{itemize}[itemsep=1pt,topsep=0.5pt,leftmargin=12pt]
+Since human-based evaluations are considerably costly in money and time, existing evaluation methods are primarily based on pretrained models, which are trained on real images.
+However, the trained real images are generated by humans and high in image faithfulness and text-image alignment because of their generation essence.
+Meanwhile, the evaluated images are synthesized by text-to-image models and encounter problems such as low image faithfulness or text-image alignment, constrained by the performance of generative models.